NatashaPredov/Module-7-/Data Engineering.md

 7. cardholder_id - int
 - define the primary and foregin keys for the database For reference a primary key surrounds the attribute that makes a table unique.
 A foreign key on the other hand helps to determine relationships between tables.
 A foreign key is a column(s) who relates to a column in another table.

+In this case the foreign key is ID, as it is the common column that connects each of the tables to eachother.
+I do not think there is a primary key in this case.

 - produce the final database diagram